SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/02-Error-Handling.md

 - **Technical** or **Network** errors:

-   - An example of these errors is when the server is down.
+   - An example of these errors is when the server is down

 - **Usual** or **Expected** errors:

-   - They are predictable.
+   - They are predictable

-   - Example of a **usual** or **expected** error is when a database request fails.
+   - Example of a **usual** or **expected** error is when a database request fails

 - **Bugs** or **Logical** errors:

    - These errors are not predictable because the software does not work as expected

-   - Example of **bugs** or **logical** error is trying to call a function that does not exist.
+   - Example of **bugs** or **logical** error is trying to call a function that does not exist

-   - These errors are our fault, and we should fix them through the development process.
+   - These errors are our fault, and we should fix them through the development process

 [/slide]